-Ordinary Paternity Leave
+6. Ordinary Paternity Leave

 New fathers/partners/nominated carers are entitled to 2 weeks ordinary paternity leave (previously known as maternity support/paternity leave).

-The first week is paid at normal pay and a further week's leave is available paid at the Statutory Paternity Pay rate which is currently £148.68 per week (or normal pay if this is less than £148.68 per week).
-Further information is available on the schools intranet.
+The first week is paid at normal pay and a further week's leave is available paid at the Statutory Paternity Pay rate, which is currently £148.68 per week (or normal pay if this is less than £148.68 per week).